telerik/winforms-docs/gridview/cells/formatting-cells.md

 {{endregion}}

 * Now comes the tricky part.
 The user types some text, but then we should somehow notify RadGridView that it needs to refresh itself.
-This is done by calling the Update method of the TableElement, passing the *StateChanged* argument as a parameter.
+This is done by calling the __Update__ method of the `TableElement`, passing the *StateChanged* argument as a parameter.

 {{source=..\SamplesCS\GridView\Cells\FormattingCellsOnDemand.cs region=buttonClick}}
 {{source=..\SamplesVB\GridView\Cells\FormattingCellsOnDemand.vb region=buttonClick}}